Skip to content

 Ready for a tropical escape?
-This Polynesian Margarita recipe is the perfect tropical rum drink to transport you to a beach paradise.
-Created by our friend Jess, The Sauceress, this drink combines classic margarita elements with a tiki twist, making it a delicious and unique take on the traditional.
-It's about as tropical as a margarita can get and we're not mad about it!
+The Desert Island Margaritas are the perfect tropical rum drink to transport you to a beach paradise.
+This recipe combines classic margarita elements with a unique tiki twist, creating the ultimate Polynesian Margarita Recipe.

 Why This Is a Great Polynesian Margarita Recipe